Schaumburg Oral Surgeons Skilled in Facial Trauma

 Schedule an Appointment at One of Our Three Offices

-At Associates for Oral & Maxillofacial Surgery, we strive to treat facial traumas with as minimal of an impact on a patient’s facial appearance as possible.
+At Elite Oral Surgery Partners, we strive to treat facial traumas with as minimal of an impact on a patient’s facial appearance as possible.
 This means we’ll try to use the fewest incisions possible and, whenever possible, we place them so that the resultant scars are hidden.
 If you’ve sustained a facial injury, you can rest assured that the proper treatment will be determined by our specialists who are well-versed in emergency care, acute treatment, long-term reconstruction, and patient rehabilitation.
 Please contact us today to schedule an appointment at one of our Schaumburg, Wheaton, or Downers Grove offices to request more information about facial trauma treatments.